clairey-zx81/json-model/README.md

 - `-F format`: select `json` or `yaml` for output
 - …

-## Example

-Export a JSON model as a JSON schema using the yaml format:
+For example, to export a JSON model as a JSON schema using the yaml format:

 ```sh
 jmc -EO -F yaml -